Pontoon Boat Vinyl Flooring Kits

 Q: How do I install new vinyl flooring on my pontoon boat?

-A: In order to install your boat carpet you must remove all of the old carpeting and adhesive from the deck of your pontoon.
+A: In order to install your pontoon vinyl flooring, you must remove all of the old carpeting and adhesive from the deck of your pontoon.
 Also, it is important to fill any voids or delaminated areas on your existing deck with wood putty or fiberglass filler.
-If you do not remove the old carpet and glue or if you do not fill the voids in an existing deck you will feel the imperfections under the flooring and most importantly any left over adhesive may interact with the new glue, preventing it from bonding with the back of the carpet.
+If you do not remove the old carpet and glue or if you do not fill the voids in an existing deck you will feel the imperfections under the flooring and most importantly any left over adhesive may interact with the new glue, preventing it from bonding with the back of the vinyl.

 If your deck is clean and the surface area is ready for the new vinyl flooring covering then read on, if you are having difficulty removing your old carpet please see below where we discuss the problems you may run into.